B.C. premier wants CSIS briefing on alleged Chinese meddling in Vancouver election | CBC News

 "It does look that the Chinese government may see municipalities as a weak link in Canada's democratic chain, when it comes to oversight, which I would completely agree with," he said.

-Stewart called for more work to be done on increasing oversight of candidates, election spending and voting on a municipal level.
+Stewart called for more work to be done on increasing oversight of candidates, election spending and voting at the municipal level.

 "I don't know why we don't care more about this," he said.